ʼһ

 2. Contact press office for polling summary.

-3. NFU full economic impact analysis into the APR reforms on commercial family farms can be found here.
+3. NFU full economic impact analysis into the APR reforms on commercial family farms can be found at: An impact analysis of APR reforms on commercial family farms.